 Is There a Cure for Preeclampsia?

 There is not currently a cure for preeclampsia aside from delivery.
 The best treatment is usually relegated to a lack of strenuous activity, often bed rest.
 For cases of mild preeclampsia, this may be all that is necessary to keep the pregnancy going until the baby is viable or full-term.
 Bed rest isn’t without risks, however, as it can increase the risk of blood clots.
-Medications, such as antihypertensives, corticosteroids, seizure prophylaxis in labor and anticonvulsants may also be prescribed.
+Medications, such as antihypertensives, corticosteroids, seizure prophylaxis during labor and anticonvulsants may also be necessary.

-In severe cases of preeclampsia, the mother will often be scheduled for a Cesarean section (c-section).
+In severe cases of preeclampsia, doctors will most often schedule a Cesarean section (c-section).
 Mothers who are diagnosed towards the end of pregnancy, when the infant is viable, may have induced labor if a C-section is not necessary.
 This is so that the child stays as healthy as possible and doesn’t go into fetal distress.
-If labor isn’t treated carefully, the child can develop physical and neurological problems, and may have special needs well into childhood.
+If doctors don’t manage labor carefully, the child can develop physical and neurological problems, and may have special needs well into childhood.

-Unfortunately, because the only cure for preeclampsia is delivery, that often means women will experience an emergency C-section and preterm birth.
+Unfortunately, because the only cure for preeclampsia is delivery, that often means women will need an emergency C-section and will delivery prematurely.
 This can further increase the risk of birth injuries.
-Infants born to mothers with preeclampsia are at a higher risk of:
+Infants born to mothers with this complication are at a higher risk of:

 How is Preeclampsia Related to Cerebral Palsy?

 There is still much about cerebral palsy that doctors don’t quite understand.
 However, studies indicate that mothers who have preeclampsia are more likely to have children with cerebral palsy if the infant is born prematurely.
-In some cases, preeclampsia causes mothers to go into labor early, delivering babies that are born at 37 weeks or earlier.
+In some cases, this complication causes mothers to go into labor early, delivering babies that are born at 37 weeks or earlier.
 Premature infants are more vulnerable to birth injuries and may have other medical problems that can lead to brain damage.

 Doctors don’t quite know if preeclampsia causes cerebral palsy, but research suggests that mothers who deliver babies between the gestational ages of 32 and 36 weeks are almost five times more likely to have babies who develop cerebral palsy.
 This may be because of preeclampsia-associated conditions like brain damage or HIE, a condition that causes brain damage.